-1. Aerate, shake
+1. Aerate, Shake

-3. Wash the boots
+3. Wash the Boots

 When the dust resists the blow of the brush, the mud is part of it or you have hiked in the presence of salt washing your boots is no longer an option.
 This is an important step that should not be postponed because there is a risk of accelerating the aging of the materials.

-Indeed, the mud and the salt dry out the leather, and on the other hand, the humidity which stagnates with the earth promotes the phenomenon of hydrolysis of the polyurethanes (a chemical reaction that corrodes the soles).
+Indeed, the mud and the salt dry out the leather, and on the other hand, the humidity that stagnates with the earth promotes the phenomenon of hydrolysis of the polyurethanes (a chemical reaction that corrodes the soles).
 With a soft brush, clear water and a little elbow grease, carefully rub the upper (upper outer part) and the sole.
 In the presence of stubborn dirt, a little mild organic soap can be used and rinsed thoroughly.
 The laces can be washed separately with the same type of soap,

-4. Dry your boots
+4. Dry Your Boots

 Now it remains to dry our boots.
 This advice for maintaining hiking boots is also valid if you bring in clean but soaked boots.
-Loose laces, wide open tongue and insole removed.
+Loose laces, wide open tongue, and insole removed.

-5. Deodorize your boots
+5. Deodorize Your Boots

-To avoid bad odors you must of course follow our first advice and ventilate and dry your boots well.
+To avoid bad odors you must follow our first advice and ventilate and dry your boots well.
 But you can put wooden balls in your boots during storage.
 Impregnated with antiseptic and antifungal essential oils, they will fight against the bacteria responsible for odors and reduce the risk of mycosis.

 The previous operations are common to all types of boots.
-But waterproofing techniques vary depending on whether it is smooth leather, nubuck or synthetic materials.
+But waterproofing techniques vary depending on whether it is smooth leather, nubuck, or synthetic materials.

-Leather is a living material that needs to be “nourished” so that it retains its natural suppleness and water repellency.
+Leather is a living material that needs to be nourished so that it retains its natural suppleness and water repellency.
 We use a nourishing wax – such as Nikwax waterproofing wax for leather or Collonil organic cream – making sure that it complies with the manufacturer’s recommendations, especially if the shoes have Gore-tex type membranes.

-7. Revive the water repellency of nubuck
+7. Revive the Water Repellency of Nubuck

 Nubuck is a leather whose surface has been scraped to give it a soft touch and a particular aesthetic.
 To revive its water repellency, liquid waxes are used which are applied using a spray without propellant gas such as Nikwax Nubuck/Suede spray.
 Apply generously to dry or damp leather, then after a few minutes wipe off the excess product to avoid stains.